QUESTIONS AND ANSWERS

 Q: So who does the cooking and keeps the boat in order?

 Occasionally, a group will get inspired to cook on board in the evening… a quiet anchorage, cocktails and dinner under the stars is quite wonderful!
-Whilst this is not officially included in the “package price”, we do like to keep things as flexible as possible, and not spoil any spontaneous fun!
-On almost all other crewed yachts, the charge is $35+ per person to eat dinner on board—not our style!

 Q: Dinners ashore—do we eat out every night?
 What should I budget for this?